 #2.
 They drink to de-stress.

 They drink when they are happy as well as when they are angry.
-Furthermore, they drink when they’re happy (and they’ll drink about anything) and when they’re sad.
+Furthermore, they drink when they’re so glad (and they’ll drink about anything) and when they’re sad.
 Moreover, they use alcohol to cope with the ups and downs of life.
 Alcohol serves as a crutch.
 They use alcohol to cope with their emotions.
 Simply put, alcohol means more to them than it does to others.

 #3.
 They Do Not Appear to Be Drunk